 They boil the water extremely fast and efficiently.
 There are several models and sizes of the jet boils to chose from, and they all work great.
 I like to use the dried food meals when I am on a trip.
 They are light and easy.
 Just boil water and pour it into the food bag, and let it sit for a little bit then boom you have a tasty meal filled with calories to make up for the loses from hiking.

 Any fuel canister brand that fits the jet boil will work.
-They are all good and they all burn.
+Perfect for your backpacking gear setup, being that they are so small and light.
 They last a long time because the Jetboil is very efficient at using up fuel.
 I have gotten through Havasupai, and the Arizona Highline Trail one one single canister and I still had left over gas.

 Sea to Summit Long Spoon